12 Most Powerful TRX Upper Body Workouts

 TRX I Fly

-• For this TRX upper body workout, begin in a standing position, facing the anchor point with the TRX handles in both hands.
+• For this TRX upper body exercises, begin in a standing position, facing the anchor point with the TRX handles in both hands.

 • Lean back slightly, keeping your body straight and core engaged.